Massachusetts Clean Energy Internship Program Prospective Intern Information

 - Law School students, Ph.
 D. candidates, or students who have been previously enrolled or matriculated in a Ph.D. or Ed.D. program, are not eligible to participate in the program.

-- MassCEC does not fund existing interns that have been on payroll for greater than 10-weeks within the current calendar year at a host employer prior to the session’s start date.
-Current or previously terminated non-internship full or part-time employees of the host employer are ineligible to participate in this program with that employer.
+- MassCEC does not fund existing interns that have been on payroll for greater than 12-weeks within the current calendar year at a Host Employer prior to the session’s start date.
+Current or previously terminated non-internship full or part-time employees of the Host Employer are ineligible to participate in this program with that employer.
 Any intern participating in the Internship Program must be approved before work can be carried out under the program.

 6. How do I increase my chances of being selected for an internship?